strawberry-graphql/strawberry-django/docs/index.md

 Now we're showing off.
 This isn't enabled by default, since existing django applications will likely have model docstrings and help text that aren't user-oriented.
-But if you're starting clean (or overhauling existing dosctrings and helptext), setting up the following is super useful for your API users.
+But if you're starting clean (or overhauling existing docstrings and help text), setting up the following is super useful for your API users.

 If you don't set these true, you can always provide user-oriented descriptions.
 See the [types guide](./guide/types.md) and [fields guide](./guide/fields.md) for more details.